Ardha Matsyendrasana: Half Lord of the Fishes Pose

 Philosophy + Origin

-- Rather than bringing the upper outer arm outside the opposite thigh, hug the knee for a milder version of the twist.
+- Option to hug the bent knee rather than bringing the upper outer arm outside the opposite thigh.

-- For a more advanced version of this posture, bind the arms by clasping the hands behind your back.
+- Option to bind the arms by clasping the hands behind your back.

 - Ardha = Half